SiriDB/grafana-siridb-http-example/README.md

 ![alt Grafana synchronizing](/png/grafana-synchronizing.png?raw=true)

 From this point it should be rather easy to create you own Grafana Dashboard by using a SiriDB database.
-As an example we will add two extra graphs for minotoring disk IO.
+As an example we will add two extra graphs for Disk IO counters.

 It might be helpful to test SiriDB queries.
-This can be done easy by using the running SiriDB HTTP webserver.
+We can do this by using the running SiriDB HTTP webserver.

 Go to http://localhost:5050.
 You should see the following screen: